AllisonBolen/LinearAlgebra/README.md

 ### [Assessment 3](https://github.com/AllisonBolen/LinearAlgebra/tree/bolen/Assessments/Assessment3)
 It calls for skills dealing with two phase simplex as well as sensitivity analysis.
 #### Reflection
 * This assessment is pretty cool.
 It calls for skills dealing with the two phase simplex method as well as sensitivity analysis.
 I think I'm pretty good at the sensitivity analysis.
 I also think two phase is cool, I get that it is used when simplex and dual simplex cant be used, but the transition from phase one to phase two is difficult for me.
+I'm glad I could get this two phase one solved though, seeing how the transformations correlate to an actual solution is awesome.
+By far my favorite one.
+I expressed facility with solution interpretation in this assessment as well as exemplified skills dealing with solving two phase.

-You can find further information and evidence in the [Assessment3](https://github.com/AllisonBolen/LinearAlgebra/tree/bolen/Assessments/Assessment3) directory.
+You can find my answers and mathematica notebooks in the directory linked above.
+My written interpretations are in [A3InClass.md](https://github.com/AllisonBolen/LinearAlgebra/blob/bolen/Assessments/Assessment3/A3InClass.md)

 ### [Assessment 4](https://github.com/AllisonBolen/LinearAlgebra/tree/bolen/Assessments/Assessment4):
 Assessment calls for skills dealing with Affine scaling and hessian gradient calculations.
 It also asks for us to think about and attempt the KKT algorithm.